Surreal oil painting herons flight – The Birth of Vision

 This surreal story had to be painted.
 Surreal painting herons flight

 I wanted to paint the expressions of pleasure and delight seen in the image, something like when a child plays securely under a father’s watchful eye.
 You will know what I mean if you have experienced this emotion.
-Do you remember when you first noticed, your natural father or your heavenly father’s joy* in enjoying you?
-The delight of seeing a son or daughter playing with such child-like abandon in the growth of a dream is contagious.
+Do you remember when you first noticed, your natural father or your heavenly father’s joy* is enjoying you?
+The delight of seeing a son or daughter playing with such a childlike abandon in the growth of a dream is contagious.

 * PS.
 Many have never experienced emotional joy and family pleasure in a close-knit community.
 Ian is sensitive to that pain and says, “There is hope”.
 Embedded in “The Pillars of Heaven” series Ians use animal kingdom anticks as parables of living dreams and pleasures.
 Ian discovered the Birth of Vision in his own life and uses his journey reflections painting expressions of being born again from confusion, bitterness, suicide, un-forgiveness, rejection, sexual and substance abuse, depression, hopelessness, and homelessness.
 Ian’s journey is watched over by elders in this new life unfolding.